Will it be confidential?

 What if I’m unhappy with my counselling?

 I will regularly invite you to tell me how you are finding your sessions with me, and to let me know what you are finding helpful and unhelpful.
 I will aim to create a safe environment and foster an open and trusting relationship between us, so that you feel able to raise any concerns with me directly.
-However, if you would like to seek advice the BACP provides confidential guidance and information on what to do if you have any concerns about your therapy or your therapist, click here to visit the BACP Ask Kathleen page.
+However, if you would like to seek advice the BACP provides confidential guidance and information on what to do if you have any concerns about your therapy or your therapist, click here to visit the BACP Get help with counselling concerns page.

 The BACP website has lots of information about having counselling, please click here to visit their About Therapy page.